 The Revision Books contain all amendments to tenements and landholdings in Ireland from the late 1850s, early 1860s, until the abolition of domestic rates in Ireland in the 1970s.
 The Revision Books are still in use for business premises.

-Revision Books for the twenty-six counties of Ireland can currently only be inspected in person at the Valuation Office in Dublin – www.valoff.ie Revision Books for the six counties of Northern Ireland can be searched and downloaded up until the 1930s from the Public Record Office of Northern Ireland – www.proni.gov.uk Records after the 1930s can be inspected at PRONI.
+Revision Books for the twenty-six counties of Ireland can currently only be inspected in person at the Valuation Office in Dublin – www.valoff.ie Images of the Revision Books for the six counties of Northern Ireland from 1864 to 1933 have been digitised and can be manually searched and downloaded from the website of the Public Record Office of Northern Ireland – www.proni.gov.uk Records after the 1930s can be inspected in person at PRONI.
+The online PRONI collection has been published by Ancestry and can be searched by name, as well as browsed by place.

 If you are interested in consulting a Revision Book for a particular townland in the 26 counties of Ireland, but cannot visit the Valuation Office, you can order copies of the book you are interested in using the Timeline Genealogy Clerk service.